 The reigning queen of Barcelona’s vibrant market network, La Boqueria attracts Michelin-starred chefs and local grandmothers equally.
 As the center of the city food scene and epicenter of Catalan gastronomy, La Boqueria offers an unparalleled opportunity to experience the sites, smells, and tastes of culinary Barcelona.
-During this three-hour walk, we’ll explore the market and its surroundings on one of our tours in Barcelona, Spain, tracing the history of food in this culinary city, and getting a basic overview of regional Catalan gastronomy.
+We’ll explore the market and its surroundings on one of our tours in Barcelona, Spain, tracing the history of food in this culinary city, and getting a basic overview of regional Catalan gastronomy.